Githb-usr/grandpybot/README.md

 Then a new message appears: "Of course my chick!
 Here it is: 7 cité Paradis, 75010 Paris."
 Underneath, a Google Maps map also appears with a marker indicating the requested address.

 GrandPy sends a new message: "But did I ever tell you the story of this neighbourhood that saw me in short pants?
 The Cité Paradis is a public road in the 10th arrondissement of Paris.
-It is tee-shaped, with one branch leading to 43 rue de Paradis, the second to 57 rue d'Hauteville and the third to a dead end."
+It is tee-shaped, with one branch leading to 43 rue de Paradis, the second to 57 rue d'Hauteville and the third to a dead end.
+[Read more on Wikipedia]"

 # CONSTRAINTS #